 This does not mean the end of classic Projects or the Jira Admin role for that matter.
 As with many features in Jira, it is an option for the users, and as such one that the Administrator can remove if the organization calls for it.
 This can be done by managing the Global Permissions and removing the necessary user groups from the Create next-gen Projects permission.
 Larger organizations may generally find that they want their projects created by admins – especially on larger instances, as many projects could end being created and never used.
 There may also be a risk of creating work silos, a common issue in all organizations, and one that Jira has always aimed to resolve.

-This is also most likely why next-gen projects are not available on Server and Data Centre deployments, as these are being aimed at large scale organizations, and Jira Cloud is looking at the smaller – mid-range size organizations.
+This is also most likely why next-gen projects are not available on Data Centre deployments, as these are being aimed at large scale organizations, and Jira Cloud is looking at the smaller – mid-range size organizations.
 The kind of organizations whose teams want to get a project launched with minimum fuss, and perhaps do not have specialist Atlassian Admins and SME’s amongst their staff.

-Finally, cloud users will also notice that it is only available in the Jira Software cloud deployments, and not in Jira Service Desk, and that is simply because the next-gen projects are packed with Agile features, and therefore designed with teams that work in Agile way in mind.
+Finally, cloud users will also notice that it is only available in the Jira Software cloud deployments, and not in Jira Service Management, and that is simply because the next-gen projects are packed with Agile features, and therefore designed with teams that work in Agile way in mind.

 As an Atlassian Platinum Solution Partner, Valiantys can help you simplify your handling of Jira especially with your projects.
 Thanks to the Atlassian suite and apps, your teams can gain agility.
 We are here to accompany you from the conception of the solution to its hosting to the coaching of your team thanks to training and daily support.